JuliaSmoothOptimizers/Krylov.jl/README.md

   * **_A_** is square and singular,
   * **_A_** is tall and thin.

-Underdetermined sytems are less common but also occur.
+Underdetermined systems are less common but also occur.

 If there are infinitely many such **_x_** (because **_A_** is column rank-deficient), one with minimum norm is identified